Scroll to see more

 These interviews were both positively received and provided constructive feedback.
 The authors offered valuable pointers and introduced additional considerations that could guide future iterations.

-One particular thing we really wanted to gain insight into was the perspective of new authors.
-They value simplicity and ease, confident in managing their work independently.
+Authors value simplicity and ease, feeling confident in managing their work independently.
 This insight will continue to shape our subsequent iterations, building upon the already solid foundation we have.

 “There is no gatekeeper, you might have an amazing idea that you want to get to an audience.
 You don’t need anyone to give you approval.
 You don’t need anyone to decide for you, it’s just that easy.
 You can go through these few steps and your book can be live in 72 hours.”